Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 In my life, there are increasing marginal returns to focus, alertness, and engagement.
 With a few exceptions, if something is worth doing at all, it benefits strongly from my fullest, most resourced effort.
 For most tasks, a half-focused version is not even worth doing.

+For instance, when I'm too tired to work, I might slide into reading articles that I've saved up.
+But for any given article, it's either worth giving it full attention: good posture, taking notes, putting my notes into a review system, or it isn't.
+But if it isn't worth actually paying attention to, so that I have new thoughts or remember the content, then it isn't worth reading at all.

 So when I’m cognitively drained, or otherwise low energy, instead of continuing to try to eke out some dregs of work, I switch gears and focus on _resting as effectively as possible_.

 ####On the scale of a day